agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 autonomous driving company.
 She had a few other offers pending, but this was her dream job.
 I had helped through each part of her job search and so she called me to talk over the offer.
-I told her it was a great offer, but since she still had offers pending she should ask them for $10k more base salary to sign immediately.
+I told her it was a great offer, but since she still had offers pending she should ask them for $10,000 more base salary to sign immediately.

-She initially balked, it was her preferred company after all and she didn't want to lose the offer.
+She initially balked; it was her preferred company after all and she didn't want to lose the offer.
 I told her they had already spent a lot of money interviewing her, and determined that she was the right candidate.
 Asking for more was not going to jeopardize the offer, but they would actually appreciate the opportunity to close on a candidate without having to compete.
 After a few minutes she promised to send them an email.
-A few days later she called me back to say they had said yes to her counter offer immediately.
+A few days later she called me back to say they had immediately said yes to her counter offer.

 Agreeing to sign immediately and having other offers are two good ways to start your negotiating that I have used and coached my friends in using, but there are many more.
-I highly recommend reading [Patrick McKenzie's guide to negotiating][patio11], where he covers everything from what the employer's bargaining position is, to a step-by-step guide through the whole negotiating process, and even what to say to avoid the dreaded "So what's your current salary?" question.
-Patrick's guide has helped engineers and data scientists earn combined millions of dollars in additional compensation; join their ranks.
+I highly recommend reading [Patrick McKenzie's guide to negotiating][patio11], where he covers everything from what the employer's bargaining position is to a step-by-step guide through the whole negotiating process, and even what to say to avoid the dreaded "So what's your current salary?" question.
+Patrick's guide has helped engineers and data scientists earn combined millions of dollars in additional compensation; you should join their ranks!

 [patio11]: https://www.kalzumeus.com/2012/01/23/salary-negotiation/

-Finally, money isn't everything as I mentioned above.
-You can negotiate all the different parts of your compensation, including things you might not consider part of your compensation like vacation days, work location, and ability to work from home.
-These can be easier to negotiate because as an employee we often value them much higher than their exact monetary value.
+Finally, remember that money isn't everything.
+You can negotiate all the different parts of your compensation, including things you might not consider part of your compensation: vacation days, work location, and the ability to work from home.
+These can be easier to negotiate because as an employee we often value them much higher than the exact monetary value assigned by employers.

-Negotiating an offer is stressful, but lucrative.
-Data scientists have a lot of different types of compensation, and our profession is in high demand, which makes negotiating easier because we have a lot of flexibility in what to ask for and the hiring manager has an incentive to get you to sign.
+Negotiating an offer is stressful but lucrative.
+Data scientists have a lot of different types of compensation and our profession is in high demand, which makes negotiating easier because we have a lot of flexibility in what to ask for and the hiring manager has an incentive to get us to sign.
 It's easier than you think, and you have nothing to lose.

 ---